 Our Lady of Lourdes CMAT will promote an approach in all our schools for improving outcomes for children and young people who have SEND.
-Our approach is based on four principles that are the key priorities within the trust's SEND strategy.
-Our priorities are:
+Our approach is based on principles that are the underpinned by two key priorities within the trust's strategy and will be delivered through the trust Inclusion Implementation Plan.

+Our key priorities are: